tinkererway/serialspotter/README.md

 <br />
 See the file LICENCE for the licence conditions.
 <br />
-If you encounter any issues or have suggestions for improvements, please feel free to reach out via email at amal[at]tinkererway[dot]com.
+If you encounter any issues or have suggestions for improvements, please feel free to reach out via email at amal[at]tinkererway[dot]dev.

 #### Python version used: Python 3.8 (64-bit)